kamiljx/Easy-Home/README.md

 EasyHome.Engine :
 1. DataSource

-Zawiera wszystkie komponenty aplikacji odpowiedzialne za połączenie z bazą danych:

-klasę implementująca wzorzec Unit of Work, która jest pośrednikiem i odpowiada za wszelkie działania z danymi i powinna zawierać w sobie wszystkie repozytoria.
-Klasę tą powinno się przekazywać przez Dependency Injection do kontrolerów czy serwisów (Przekazując interfejs, a nie samą implementację).
-ApplicationDbContext - główny context aplikacji z której korzysta UnitOfWork w swoich działaniach na bazie.
-Dziedziczy po DbContext i jest główną klasą do obsługi bazy danych ale nie powinna być wykorzystywana poza klasą UoW.
-Migrations - historia migracji do bazy danych Repository - wszystkie repozytoria, które mają odpowiadać za wyciąganie danych z poszczególnych tabel.
-Na przykład PersonRepository.cs byłoby odpowiedzialne za wyciąganie danych z tabeli Person.
-Tworzymy interfejs takiego repozytorium (IPersonRepository.cs) i dodajemy do klasy UnitOfWork.cs jako properties.
-Następnie jeśli chcemy z tego repo skorzystać w jakimś kontrolerze to przekazujemy interfejs
-(IUnitOfWork uow) w konstruktorze i odwołujemy się tak: uow.PersonRepository.Metoda() 2.Models

-Biblioteka do przechowywania bazowych modeli aplikacji, ViewModeli do szybkiego mapowania, a także interfejsów.
+Contains all the application components responsible for connecting to the database:

+the class implementing the Unit of Work pattern, which is the middleman and is responsible for all actions with the data and should include all repositories.
+This class should be passed through Dependency Injection to controllers or services (passing the interface, not the implementation itself).
+ApplicationDbContext - the main application context that UnitOfWork uses in its operations on the database.
+It inherits from DbContext and it is the main class for handling the database but it should not be used outside the UnitOfWork class.
+Migrations - the history of migrations to the database Repository - all repositories to be responsible for pulling data from individual tables.
+For example, PersonRepository.cs would be responsible for pulling data from the Person table.
+We create an interface to such a repository (IPersonRepository.cs) and add it to the UnitOfWork.cs class as properties.
+Then, if we want to use this repository in some controller, we pass the interface
+(IUnitOfWork uow) in the constructor and refer to it as follows: uow.PersonRepository.Method() 2.Models

+Library to store the underlying application models, ViewModels for quick mapping, and interfaces.

 3.Services

-Ta biblioteka powinna zawierać w sobie klasy, które służą do obsługi różnych komponentów aplikacji.
-Np. jeśli potrzebujemy klasę, która będzie odpowiadać za jakieś obliczenia, płatności i inne rzeczy spoza zakresu kontrolerów i repozytoriów to dodajemy ją w tym miejscu.
-Zazwyczaj klasy, które zawierają tzw. business logic powinny tam lądować.
+This library should encapsulate the classes that are used to handle the various components of the application.
+E.g. if we need a class that will be responsible for some calculations, payments and other things outside the scope of controllers and repositories then we add it here.
+Usually classes that contain so called business logic should land there.

 5.Commons

-Tutaj lądują wszystkie tzw. "helpery" i inne uniwersalne metody z których można korzystać w wielu sytuacjach.
-Przykładem może być klasa DateTimeFormat.cs, która odpowiadałaby za ujednolicenie daty i czasu w całej aplikacji, operacje na datach i inne pomocniczne customowe metody.
+This is where all the so-called "helpers" and other universal methods that can be used in many situations land.
+An example would be the DateTimeFormat.cs class, which would be responsible for standardizing the date and time throughout the application, date operations and other auxiliary custom methods.

 EasyHomeWebApp
-Frontowa część aplikacji zbudowana na Angularze.
-Posiada również klasy C# jak Program.cs i Startup.cs Aplikacja łączy się z częścią backendową za pomocą kontrolerów API.

-# Aplikacja zawiera komponenty takie jak
+The front end of the application built on Angular.
+It also has C# classes like Program.cs and Startup.cs The application connects to the backend part using API controllers.

+# The application contains components such as.

+* Forms (Main form methods using formControl)
-* forms (Główne metody formularzy używając formControl) ** Date Form Input (Reusable component wyboru daty z kalendarza) ** Text Form Input (Reusable component wprowadzania danych typu 'text') ** Material Text Form Input (Reusable component ng-Material)
+** Date Form Input (Reusable component for selecting date from calendar) ** Text Form Input (Reusable component for entering text data) ** Material Text Form Input (Reusable component ng-Material)

-* Home (landing page aplikacji)
+* Home (landing page of the application)
-* HomeLogin (Kompponent odpowiadający za logowanie)
+* HomeLogin (Component responsible for login)
-* register (Komponent odpowiadający za tworzenie nowych użytkowników metodą API POST)
+* Register (API POST component for creating new users).
-* Member (Profil użytkownika)
+* Member (User profile)
 * Nav (bootstrap navbar)

-## Dashboard (Komponent widoczny po zalogowaniu, umożliwiający zarządzanie serwisem przez użytkowników)
+## Dashboard (component visible after login, which allows users to manage the service)
-* * Material-Nav (navbar & sidenav - mat-toolbar & mat-sidenav)
+* Material-Nav (navbar & sidenav - mat-toolbar & mat-sidenav)
-* * Messages (Komponent odpowiadający za chat pomiędzy użytkownikami)
+* Messages (Component which is responsible for chat between users)
-* * Options (Komponent zawierający własciwości, personalizajcę serwisu przez użytkownika)
-* * `RealEstate` (Komponent odpowiadający za wyświetlanie przypisanych do profilu nieruchomości)
+* Options (Component containing properties, personalization of the service by the user)
+* * `RealEstate` (Component responsible for displaying the properties assigned to the profile)
-* ** Add-RealEstate (OpenDialog komponent służący do dodawania nieruchomości)
+* ** Add-RealEstate (OpenDialog component for adding real estate)
-* ** Add-RealEstate-Detail (Komponent zwracający szczegóły nieruchomości)
-* ** Get-Rentiers (Komponent zwracający lokatorów)
+* ** Add-RealEstate-Detail (Component that returns the property details) ** Get-Rentiers (component that returns tenants)
-* ** Real-Estate-Payment (komponent służący do Tworzenia opłat)
+* ** Real-Estate-Payment (component for creating payments)
-* ** Add-Real-Estate-Payment (komponent służący do tworzenia płatności)
+* ** Add-Real-Estate-Payment (component for creating payments)

 ## Guard
-* Auth (Guard sprawdzający czy użytkownik jest zalogowany)
+* Auth (Guard that checks if user is logged in)

 ## Interceptors
 * JWT